-1. I don't hear a dial tone, and the Phone 1 LED is not lit.

-Go through this checklist until your problem is solved:

-- · Make sure the telephone is plugged into the Phone 1 port. - Disconnect and re-connect the RJ-11 telephone cable between the Router and telephone. - · Make sure your telephone is set to its tone setting (not pulse). - Make sure your network has an active Internet connection.
+- 1. I don't hear a dial tone, and the PHONE1 (or PHONE2) LED is not lit. - Go through this checklist until your problem is solved: - Make sure the telephone is plugged into the appropriate port, Phone 1 or Phone 2. - Disconnect and re-connect the RJ-11 telephone cable between the Router and telephone. - Make sure your telephone is set to its tone setting (not pulse). - Make sure your network has an active Internet connection.
 Try to access the Internet, and check to see if the Router's Internet LED is lit.
 If you do not have a connection, power off your network devices, including the Router and cable/DSL modem.
 Wait 30 seconds, and power on the cable/DSL modem first.
-Then power on the Router and other network devices. - Verify your account information and confirm that the phone line is registered with AT&T. - If none of the above works, contact AT&T at 1-866-596-8464.
+Then power on the Router and other network devices. - · Verify your account information and confirm that the phone line is registered with Vonage. - 2.
+I'm trying to access the Router's Web-based Utility, but I do not see the login screen.
+Instead, I see a screen saying, "404 Forbidden."